Michalis Trochanas

 Michalis Trochanas (Μιχάλης Τροχανάς; 25 June 1936 – 5 March 2020) was a Greek businessman and the major shareholder of AEK Athens F.C. from 1995 to 1997.
-During his tenure, AEK won 2 Greek Cups and a Greek Super Cup.
+During his tenure, AEK won two Greek Cups and a Greek Super Cup.
 In 1997 he sold the shares of the club to ENIC Hellas.

 Early life

-Trochanas created SOE as a "model" group that raised money from tens of thousands of people to build villages in Crete and Attica.
-The investment would be based on the money of the small shareholders who would give their savings and at the same time they would make sure that others would sign up with a pyramid scheme.
+Trochanas founded SOE as a "model" business group that raised funds from tens of thousands of investors to finance the construction of residential developments in Crete and Attica.
+According to later reports, the investment relied on funds provided by small shareholders, who invested their savings and were encouraged to recruit additional investors through a pyramid scheme.